Can't see the film? Please click here

 A team you can trust

 The IFRC global logistics services are built on 90 years of experience of delivering humanitarian aid.
 Since 2005, in recognition of our global logistics expertise, the IFRC was accredited by the Directorate General for Humanitarian Aid and Civil Protection (ECHO) as a humanitarian procurement centre.
-Similarly, our excellence in logistics was recognized in 2006, when the GLS was declared the overall winner of the European Supply Chain Excellence Award, competing against strong candidates from the commercial sector.
+Similarly, our excellence in logistics was recognized in 2006, when the Logistics Management was declared the overall winner of the European Supply Chain Excellence Award, competing against strong candidates from the commercial sector.